 Under a Policy continued as paid-up or extended term insurance, We may defer the payment of the Surrender Value or loan proceeds for up to six months.
-If We postpone the payment more than 30 days, We will pay interest at a rate of not less than 3% per year on the Surrender Value.
+If We postpone the payment more than 30 days, We will pay interest.
 We will pay the interest from the date of surrender to the date We make payment.